 4. HOVER LIKE A BOSS.

+Avoiding plagiarism is hard work.
 Give feedback constantly in different formats.
 While students are in the midst of writing an essay, constantly circulate the room, look over shoulders, conference with them, or stalk their documents on Google Drive.
-While it’s time-consuming in the moment, this diligence saves time in the long run by reducing the number of errors you have to address on the final draft and parents or administrators you need to contact.
+While it’s time-consuming in the moment, this diligence saves time in the long run by reducing the number of plagiarism instances you have to address on the final draft and parents or administrators you need to contact.
 Get your hover game on point.

 5. BE PROACTIVE.

 Require your students to complete their Works Cited page during pre-writing and drafting as they find each source so they don’t forget where they found it.
+Keep the tab open like a brain dump!
 It’s easier to delete a source students didn’t cite than to later try to find one they forgot to record.
 This will also help them to see continuity between Works Cited entries and internal citations.